All Episodes

 I don't think any American wants that.

-Uh and uh that shouldn't be a source of an argument.
+And that shouldn't be a source of an argument.

-I think that part of the challenge is that it gets caught up in the uh carryover from election season.
+I think that part of the challenge is that it gets caught up in the carryover from election season.

-And I think it is very important for us to distinguish between the politics of the election and the need for us as a country, uh, both from a national security perspective, but also uh in terms of the integrity of our election system and our democracy uh to make sure that we don't create a political football here.
+And I think it is very important for us to distinguish between the politics of the election and the need for us as a country, both from a national security perspective, but also in terms of the integrity of our election system and our democracy to make sure that we don't create a political football here.

 At the beginning of the summer, we're alerted to the possibility that the DNC has been hacked.

-And I immediately order law enforcement as well as our intelligence teams to find out everything about it, investigate it thoroughly, to brief the potential victims of this hacking, to brief on a bipartisan basis, the leaders of both the House and the Senate and the relevant intelligence committees.
+And I immediately order law enforcement as well as our intelligence teams to find out everything about it, investigate it thoroughly, to brief the potential victims of this hacking, to brief on a bipartisan basis the leaders of both the House and the Senate and the relevant intelligence committees.

 And once we had clarity and certainty around what in fact had happened, we publicly announced that in fact Russia had hacked into the DNC.

-And at that time, we did not attribute motives or any interpretations of why they had done so.
+And at that time we did not attribute motives or any interpretations of why they had done so.

 We didn't discuss what the effects of it might be.